What is mortgage protection insurance?

-When to get mortgage protection insurance
+When mortgage protection insurance makes sense

-Mortgage life insurance can be purchased through banks, mortgage lenders, private insurance companies and life insurers.
+Mortgage protection insurance can be purchased through banks, mortgage lenders, private insurance companies and life insurers.
 If you decide a policy is right for you, you need to act quickly once you buy a home.

 After taking out your mortgage, there's normally only a short period when you're eligible to buy mortgage protection insurance.
 If you miss your window of opportunity, you can always purchase a regular life insurance policy (which your most likely better off doing anyway).

-Bottom line: Is it worth it?
+Bottom line: Is MPI worth it?